HolyBlackCat/cpp-tutorials/language/02_basic/05_variables_2_input.md

 So far all programs you've made weren't **interactive**, meaning they always did the same thing when ran, without letting you interact with them (do something to them to affect their behavior).

 Let's change that.
-Here's a small program that adds together two numbers:
+Here's a small program that adds two numbers together:

 ```cpp
 #include <iostream>